 (The options are relatively endless!)

-You can easily see all your tags, add more customers to them, rename them, or delete them.
-Here’s more info: How do I manage my tags?
+You can easily see all your segments, add more customers to them, rename them, or delete them.
+Here’s more info: How do I manage my segments?

-Once you have a tagging system set up for your contacts, you can use it to quickly send highly targeted email campaigns - more on that next week!
+Once you have a segmenting system set up for your contacts, you can use it to quickly send highly targeted email campaigns - more on that next week!

 Want to receive an email the next time we publish a blog in this series?
 Sign up here: